buddhist-uni/buddhist-uni.github.io/_tags/sa.md

 ---
 title: "Saṃyukta Āgama"
-parents: [agama]
+parents: [agama, sn]
 is_canon: true # changes the layout slightly
-sortkey: 3
 status: published
 ---

-Taishō 99, parallel to the [Saṃyutta Nikāya](/tags/sn) of Southeast Asia, contains [early Buddhist texts](/tags/ebts) in Chinese translation.
+Taishō 99, parallel to the Saṃyutta Nikāya of Southeast Asia, contains [early Buddhist texts](/tags/ebts) in Chinese translation.
 Fragmentary versions can also be found at T 100–124, as well as in Sanskrit and Tibetan.